lem0nSec/Alcatraz/README.md

 ## Characteristics

-:pushpin: Dinamically resolves Kernel32.dll APIs and stores them in memory;
+:pushpin: Dinamically resolves Kernel32.dll APIs and creates a 'function table' in memory;

 :pushpin: Searches for, proactively identifies and targets 64bit .exe files;